Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The issue of child custody is highly relevant and complex, as demonstrated by the recent ruling n.
-4327/2024 from the Court of Cassation.
-This decision provides significant insights into understanding the rights of parents and the best interests of the child, particularly in contexts of conflict between the parties.
-It is essential to analyze the reasons for the decision to clarify the legal and practical implications of this ruling.
+The issue of child custody is highly topical and complex, as demonstrated by the recent ordinance no. 4327/2024 of the Court of Cassation.
+This ruling offers significant insights for understanding parental rights and the superior interest of the child, particularly in contexts of conflict between parties.
+It is essential to analyze the reasons for the decision to clarify the legal and practical implications of this pronouncement.

 The Context of the Ruling

-The Court of Cassation expressed its opinion on an appeal presented by A.A., the father of C.C., against the decision of the Court of Appeal of Catania, which had confirmed the exclusive custody of the minor to the mother, B.B.
-The Court of Catania deemed such a measure necessary due to the critical issues concerning the father's conduct, which were highlighted by an expert witness who reported violent and hostile behaviors.
+The Court of Cassation ruled on an appeal filed by A.A., father of C.C., against the decision of the Court of Appeal of Catania, which had confirmed the exclusive custody of the minor to the mother, B.B.
+The Court of Catania had deemed this measure necessary due to critical issues that emerged regarding the father's conduct, also highlighted by a technical consultant (c.t.u.) who had reported violent and hostile behavior.

-The ruling requires a deep reflection on co-parenting and custody, emphasizing that the safety and well-being of the child must always be the priority.
+The ruling requires deep reflection on co-parenting and custody, emphasizing how the safety and well-being of the child must always be the priority.

 The Right to Co-Parenting

-One of the central points of the appeal was the alleged violation of the right to co-parenting, established by article 337-quater of the Civil Code and article 8 of the European Convention on Human Rights (ECHR).
-The appellant argued that the decision to grant exclusive custody of the minor to the mother was contradictory, as it still allowed visitation rights for the father.
+One of the central points of the appeal was the alleged violation of the right to co-parenting, enshrined in Article 337-quater of the Italian Civil Code (c.c.) and Article 8 of the European Convention on Human Rights (ECHR).
+The appellant argued that the decision to grant exclusive custody of the minor to the mother was contradictory, as it still provided for visitation rights for the father.

 • The right to co-parenting implies the active presence of both parents in the child's life.